 Sunburn doesn't just happen on holiday – we can burn in the UK, even when it's cloudy.
 Sunburn increases the risk of skin cancer.
 There isn't a safe or healthy way to get a tan; a tan doesn't protect skin from the sun's harmful effects.
 Aim for a balance between protection from the sun and getting enough vitamin D from sunlight.

-NHS Choices gives detailed advice on sunscreen and sun safety for adults and children, including:
+The NHS website gives detailed advice on sunscreen and sun safety for adults and children, including:

 - Sun safety tips

 - What factor sunscreen (SPF) should I use?

 - What are the SPF and star ratings?